Which of the following is the smallest unit of an element that re... | Study Prep in Pearson+

 1

-Consider electrons: Electrons are subatomic particles involved in chemical reactions, but an electron alone does not define an element.
+Recognize that subatomic particles (protons and electrons) do not retain the chemical properties of the element on their own because they are parts of an atom, not the whole unit.

-Examine molecules: Molecules are combinations of atoms bonded together, so they are larger than atoms and may contain multiple elements.
+Understand that molecules can be made of atoms from the same or different elements, so they are not necessarily the smallest unit of a single element.

-Identify the atom: An atom is the smallest unit of an element that retains all the chemical properties of that element, as it contains protons, neutrons, and electrons arranged in a way that defines the element.
+Conclude that the atom is the smallest unit of an element that retains all the chemical properties of that element.

 Watch next